 Well written content that is cohesive with your brand’s values sets you apart from your competition and can help to build trust with your target market.

 Both the people you employ and the people you sell to are paramount to how your brand is perceived.
-If you own a shop and the sales assistant you employ has a negative attitude, it will undoubtedly effect the way customers who meet them will view your brand.
+If you own a shop and the sales assistant you employ has a negative attitude, it will undoubtedly affect the way customers who meet them will view your brand.
 Likewise, if your staff are enthusiastic about your products and always willing to help, your customers are likely to be happy with their experience and trust you as a company.

 “Your brand encompasses everything that represents your company, from the way you talk about your products and services to the way you treat your customers.”